Compliance with Dept. of Health Guidelines

 “This camp must comply with the regulations of the Massachusetts Department of Public Health (105 CMR 430) and be licensed by the Lexington Board of Health.
 Information on these regulations can be obtained at (617) 983-6761” or https://www.mass.gov/lists/recreational-camps-for-children-community-sanitation

-Emergency care procedures are performed by the Summer’s Edge medical personnel (two EMTs).
-The camp physician establishes the medical protocol for the care of mildly ill campers as well as serious emergencies.
-Each camper must have a physical form signed by a physician, with current immunization records, by May 1.
+Emergency care procedures are performed by registered nurses.
+The camp physician establishes the medical protocol for treating mildly ill campers and serious emergencies.
+Each camper must have a physical form signed by a physician, with current immunization records, by April 1.
 Camper prescriptions must be given to a camp staff member in the original labeled container.
 A parent/guardian written note requesting that camp medical personnel administer the medication during the camp day must accompany the medication.
-We will contact you to confer about your camper if he or she becomes ill at camp and requires additional care.
+We will contact you to confer about your camper if they become ill at camp and requires additional care.

 Sunscreen & Insect Repellant

-Please send sunscreen and/or insect repellant of your choice, and your camper’s counselor will store it in their lockers (to avoid accidental eye irritations).
-We also have sunscreen and insect repellant at camp headquarters.
-We will assist our youngest campers with the re-application of sunscreen to exposed skin including but not limited to the face, top of ears, bare shoulders, arms, and legs.
+Please send sunscreen and insect repellant of your choice, and your camper’s counselor will manage the items (to avoid accidental eye irritations).
+We also have sunscreen and insect repellant at camp.
+We will assist our youngest campers with re-applicating sunscreen to exposed skin, including but not limited to the face, top of ears, bare shoulders, arms, and legs.
 School-aged children will be reminded and may apply sunscreen to themselves with supervision.
-We will also teach the campers how to conduct tick checks after we have been exploring in the wooded areas (e.g., nature period).
+We will also teach the campers how to conduct tick checks after we have been exploring the wooded areas (e.g., nature period).